mmtaee/zipfile_password_finder/README.md

-python program to find zip-file password with Brute-Force method without dic-file . password-generator creates at the same time . showing password generated . choosing length of password .
-Min & Max Char .
+python program to find zip-file password with Brute-Force method without dic-file . password-generator creates at the same time . showing password generated . choosing length of password Min & Max Char . choosing type of Char to create password .

 requerments :